xycfwrj/microblaze/README.md

 4. I did not try it, but here provides a good tutorial on interrupt handling. https://www.eit.lth.se/fileadmin/eit/courses/eit070/Laborationer/EIT070Lab04.pdf

-   the original intc initialization has too many function calling and I think it consumes too much stack.
+   the original intc initialization has nested function calls and it is not good to stack.
 5. for the sample code, the release version consumes resources as below,
   - text	   data	    bss	    dec	    hex	filename
   - 3488	    360	   1096	   4944	   1350	hh.elf